gtalarico/flask-vuejs-template/README.md

 `python run.py`

-This will server the `/api` endpoints at `localhost:5000`.
+This will serve the `/api` endpoints at `localhost:5000`.
-You could also server the JS application, but this would not handle hot-reloading, js linting, etc.
+You could also serve the JS application, but this would not handle hot-reloading, js linting, etc.

 > from app/client/app: